Camp Lejeune Water Contamination Lawsuit

 - Other compounds

-Unfortunately, based on scientific and medical evidence, most were dangerous to human health.
+Unfortunately, based on medical and scientific evidence, most chemicals involved in the Camp Lejeune water contamination were dangerous to human health.

 These dangerous chemicals cause serious health problems in exposed individuals, including cancers (liver and bladder cancer), miscarriages, and birth defects.